mfansler/TidyGEO/GEOcurate/www/Download_Data_Documentation.md

 After inputting the GSE ID, you may specify some columns to filter out of the data upon downloading.
 Limiting the number of columns you have to work with can simplify the reformatting process and is less overwhelming.
 The options for columns to exclude from the data upon download are:

 * All the same value
-    + If a column has the same value for every row, it will be dropped.
-Columns with all the same value are often unhelpful because they don't measure meaningful change.
+    + Columns with all the same value are often unhelpful because they don't measure meaningful change.
+If you select this option, columns with the same value for every row will be dropped from the data.
 * All different values
-    + If a column has different values for every row, it will be dropped.
-Columns with all different values are often unnecessary because there is already an ID column in the data.
+    + Columns with all different values are often unnecessary because there is already an ID column in the data.
+If you select this option, columns with different values for every row will be dropped.
 * Dates
-    + If a column has dates in every row, it will be dropped.
-Columns with dates are sometimes uninformative because they simply specify when the data was published.
+    + Columns with dates are sometimes uninformative because they simply specify when the data was published.
 However, publishing date can sometimes be helpful in determining if the data consists of two merged datsets, a situation which can complicate the reformatting process.
+If you select this option, columns with dates in every row will be dropped.
 * Web addresses
-    + Removes columns in which every row contains a web address starting with `ftp:://`, which are often unhelpful because they simply specify where the data was published.
+    + Columns in which every row contains a web address starting with `ftp:://` are often unhelpful because they simply specify where the data was published.
+If you select this option, columns with web addresses in every row will be dropped.

-Additionally, there is an option to download the expression data associated with this series record.
-Checking this option will allow you to work with the expression data in the "Expression data" tab.
-Leaving the box unchecked will make the download go faster.
-If you would like to download the expression data later, you will have to redownload the clinical data as well.

 Here is an example of the filtering functionality with GSE68849:

 <figure>